papr8ka/-lwjgl-basics-wiki/Shaders.md

 ## Where to start?

-Before jumping straight into your shader-based sprite renderer, it would be smart to experiment with GLSL in order to become a little more comfortable with concepts like uniforms and attributes.
-For this I recommend using a library or tool that will set up shaders for you, allowing you to jump right into GLSL code.
+Before jumping straight into trying to create your own shader-based sprite renderer, it would be smart to experiment with GLSL in order to become a little more comfortable with it.
+For this I recommend using a library or tool that will set up shaders and rendering for you, allowing you to jump right into GLSL code.
 For this tutorial series, we will follow the tests in [lwjgl-basics](https://github.com/mattdesl/lwjgl-basics/tree/master/test/mdesl/test/shadertut).
 There are also online GLSL editors, if you have a WebGL-enabled browser, which are extremely useful for learning various concepts:
 - http://glsl.heroku.com/
 - http://www.iquilezles.org/apps/shadertoy/

 Once you feel more comfortable with the basics of GLSL, you can start looking "under the hood" to see how it all comes together in a custom renderer.

-## Hello World
+## Lesson 1: Red Boxes

-Continue to Lesson 1 to get started.
+[Lesson 1](https://github.com/mattdesl/lwjgl-basics/wiki/ShaderLesson1) covers the basics of writing your own vertex and fragment shaders.